Trump ties China trade deal to 'humane' Hong Kong resolution after troop buildup worry

 Flights resumed on Wednesday at the Hong Kong airport, one of the world’s busiest, which shut down for two days after demonstrators occupied it.

-Reporting by David Brunnstrom and Jonathan Landay; additional reporting by Steve Holland and Tim Ahmann; writing by Makini Brice; editing by Mary Milliken and Leslie Adler
+Reporting by David Brunnstrom and Jonathan Landay; Additional reporting by Steve Holland and Tim Ahmann; Writing by Makini Brice; Editing by Mary Milliken, Leslie Adler and Sandra Maler